hemanthbd/Morse-Diffusion/README.md

 ```

 ### TO DO
--  [ ]  Can pop out previous dit/dah of current letter but not entire previous letter as frame-rate drops, so need to fix that
+-  [ ]  Can pop out previous dit/dah of current letter but not entire previous letter (as frame-rate drops), so need to fix that
+-  [ ]  Automatic text-resizing on screen for longer message than frame width
 -  [ ]  Head Movement sensitivity control w.r.t frame-rate
 -  [ ]  Streamlit? this into a GUI with parameters to control on-fly
 -  [ ]  Colab integration